mbajobue/Gabor_feature_extraction/README.md

 ### Gabor features

-Images are filtered with a set of 18  Gabor filters.
+The input image is filtered with a set of 18  Gabor filters.
 Gabor filters are generated using 3 different wavelengths and 6 different orientations.
 18 filtered images are obtained for each sample.
 The standard deviation, mean, kurtosis and skewness of the filtered images are computed.
 This forms a vector of 72 features for each sample image.

+Input image should consist of the matrix corresponding to a single-channel digital image where each pixel is represented by a whole number ranging from 0 to 225.

 ### Spatial domain features